OPERAS 2026 & SCIROS Conference: One Network, Many Possibilities: Strengthening the OPERAS Community>

 Theme: One Network, Many Possibilities: Strengthening the OPERAS Community

-Location: Warsaw, Poland | Dates: 18-21 May 2026
+: Warsaw, Poland | Dates: 18-21 May 2026

 Introduction

 Research infrastructures (RIs) are often visualised as a collection of servers, cables, and code.
 However, at its core, a research infrastructure is a boundary object: a multifaceted entity that sits at the intersection of different social worlds.
-It is the common ground where researchers, librarians, publishers, policymakers, and engineers meet to cooperate despite their varying perspectives and needs.
+It is the common ground where researchers, librarians, data stewards, publishers, policymakers, and engineers meet to cooperate despite their varying perspectives and needs.

 In the OPERAS community, we understand that an infrastructure for Open Science is not merely a technical utility but a living network and hub of technology, people, and know-how.
 These infrastructures function by linking action across multiple scales – from the specific needs of a local research lab to national strategies, European frameworks (like EOSC), and global scholarly networks.
 Furthermore, they integrate the interests of the entire scholarly ecosystem – including researchers, publishers, libraries, media, and non-profit organisations – to form a scholarly-driven, inclusive, and dedicated infrastructure.
 This conference explores the “connective tissue” of our work.
 Building on the values of inclusion, scholarly-driven governance, and community interaction, we will discuss how RIs can address the structural and systemic challenges of the Social Sciences and Humanities (SSH).